BSc (Hons) Sport and Exercise Science

 MSc Sport Science for Performance Coaching

-Kelly Simm has competed as a GB athlete in gymnastics, and is a high performance athlete at Solent University.
-Kelly studied BSc (Hons) Applied Sport Science at Solent and graduated in 2019.
-She is now studying MA Sport Science and Performance Coaching at Solent as a Performance Sport Scholar.
+Kelly Simm has competed as a Team GB athlete in gymnastics, and was a high performance athlete at Solent University.
+Kelly studied BSc (Hons) Applied Sport Science and MSc Sport Science and Performance Coaching at Solent and graduated in 2022.

 The High Performance Academy (HPA) has been a big support for me in my sport through my undergraduate studies and currently during my master’s degree.
 The regular physio they provide has been invaluable to me going through my career and they have been able to communicate with my physios within the English Institute of Sport to make sure everyone is on the same page.
 In the past I have also been able to do rehab and strength and conditioning sessions in the gym between lectures, as well as also have regular meetings with Kelly who has provided support for a wide range of things throughout my career.